Get an instant roof, siding, or window estimate online — no sales call, no waiting.Try the instant estimator

 Endure is ProVia's flagship vinyl line.
 ComforTech warm-edge glazing system (performs between double and triple-pane), DP50 wind rating, fusion-welded steel-reinforced frame.
 This is the line I recommend when a homeowner wants maximum thermal performance from vinyl.

-ProVia's premium fiberglass line with real wood-clad interior options -- oak, cherry, or maple.
+ProVia's premium wood-clad line — a real wood interior (oak, cherry, or maple) with a maintenance-free vinyl exterior.
 Full triple-pane performance available.
-If you want wood warmth inside and fiberglass durability outside, this is it.
+If you want wood warmth inside without the upkeep of an all-wood window, this is it.

 12-window project: $10,800–$14,400+.